sap218/acidoseq/README.md

 `Insert city (case-sensitive, e.g. Aberystwyth):` `Birmingham`

-Note: script is set-up so input city can be any case (e.g. 'liVERpool').
+Note: script is set-up so input city can be any case (e.g. `liVERpool`).
 You will then gain an image in the output folder, which you can observe an example already.

 ## Acknowledgements
 * **Amanda Clare**, supervisor at Aberystwyth University, [Twitter](https://twitter.com/afcaber) | [GitHub](https://github.com/amandaclare)